gayatrikore/Scripts/README.txt

-echo "This is readme file for Existing Scripts" echo "some changes are made." echo "Some new scripts are added." echo "some files are edited and renamed"
+This is readme file for Existing Scripts some changes are made.
+Some new scripts are added
+some files are edited and renamed